Controversies in the Definition and Management of Insignificant Left-to-Right Shunts

 9. The estimated endocarditis risk for silent PDAs ranges from 0.001% to 0.01% per year.
 This very small risk of endocarditis should be weighed against the risk of complications associated with closure procedures.

 10. A recurring theme in the follow-up and management of small left-to-right shunt lesions is significant practice-pattern variations between individual practitioners as well as between different centers.
 Consensus opinions for the management and follow-up of such lesions are needed to reduce parental anxiety, as well as unnecessary testing and procedures.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise Cardiology, Valvular Heart Disease, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise Cardiology, Valvular Heart Disease, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Diving, Heart Septal Defects, Atrial, Foramen Ovale, Patent, Pulmonary Valve Stenosis, Ductus Arteriosus, Patent, Child, Endocarditis, Heart Murmurs, Heart Septal Defects, Ventricular